OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-25.md

 ## 2 Chronicles 25:22

-And Judah was defeated by Israel, and they fled, every man to his tent.
+And Judah was overcome by Israel, and they fled, each man to his tent.

 ---